avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 People are considering which technological concepts are suitable to solve the problem of a secure migration from classical cryptography to quantum computer safe cryptographic algorithms.
 A variety of approaches are being discussed.
 In the following, we would like to briefly introduce the approaches under discussion and refer to the respective relevant documents for further details.
 For a general introduction, we also refer to {{I-D.ietf-pquip-pqc-engineers}}.

-## Employing Stateful Hash-based Signature Schemes

-The only algorithms that can be considered safe against attacks with quantum computers with sufficient certainty today are the stateful hash-based signature (HBS) schemes {{NIST.SP.800-208}} {{NIST.FIPS.186-5}} XMSS {{RFC8391}} and LMS {{RFC8554}}.
-According to NIST, these stateful HBS algorithms offer better performance than stateless HBS algorithms, and the underlying technology is considered well understood.
-Moreover stateful HBS algorithms are considered safe against attacks by quantum computers but the lack of standard operating procedures for how to manage state makes adoption harder.
-Especially for the secure signing of data that can be signed repeatedly over a very long period of time and whose signatures must be able to be securely validated with the same public key, stateful HBS do not appear to be suitable.
-This is because there are currently insufficient solutions for the replacement of the hardware security modules used and for disaster recovery cases.

-EDNOTE11: feedback from PQUIP mailing list: "The question what is or isn’t considered safe is a subjective one.
-Not sure it should be phrased in a RFC in such a way.
-According to CNSA v2.0, the NSA is not in agreement with that statement, for example.
-Or you limit it to standardized algorithms and update it as soon as ML-DSA and SLH-DSA standards get approved."
-EDNOTE12: feedback from PQUIP mailing list: "Secondly, I think the whole section is understating the security risks that a state mismanagement incurs.
-I’d state more clearly that state management is not just a matter of convenience but a matter of security."

-## Employing Stateless Hash-based Signature Schemes

-{{NIST.FIPS.205}} specifies the ML-SLH (SPHINCS+) algorithm.
-It is a stateless hash-based signature algorithm and is considered safe against attacks by quantum computers.
-The advantage of this algorithm is that the state problem is resolved as part of the algorithm.
-However, the tradeoff is that signature sizes are often an order of magnitude larger than XMSS or LMS.
-This may make deploying these algorithms on constrained devices infeasible.

-## Protocol Revision (Cryptographic Agility) {#protocols}

-Agility in security protocols and message formats, such as IP Security (IPsec) and Internet Key Exchange (IKE) {{RFC6071}}, Transport Layer Security (TLS){{RFC8446}}, Secure/Multipurpose Internet Mail Extensions (S/MIME){{RFC8551}}, is usually understood as the dynamic referencing of the algorithms to be used.
-A concrete migration strategy that allows the existing and future cryptographic algorithms to be used simultaneously during a transition period is usually not described in the respective standards.

-An extension of the existing standards would be needed to integrate the required agility into the existing protocols and formats.
-This is a lot of effort for standardization and implementations if a basic functionality, such as multiple signatures, e.g., in Cryptographic Message Syntax (CMS) {{RFC5652}}, is not already available.
-But even in the case of S/MIME and CMS, a corresponding profiling is still necessary to describe how the multiple signatures are to be used specifically for the migration.

 ## Multiple Signatures